protoloft/klipper_z_calibration/README.md

 configure a safe value here to not crash the nozzle into the build plate by accident.
 The plugin only changes the GCode offset and it's still possible to move the nozzle beyond this offset.

+My experiences about probing speeds: for the `second_homing_speed` on z endstop, I use 2 mm/s and for the probe, I use 2-5 mm/s.

 > **Note:** ~~With the recent Klipper version I recognized, that the switch is not clicking
 > anymore while probing.
 May be, it is because of the fixed bug regarding the clock speed